Auto Insurance Examples and Explanations

 The insured doesn’t foot your lawyer's bill?

-And if you won't take it, your lawyer they could drop your file and leave you with no representation at all.
+- And if you won't take it, your lawyer could drop your file and leave you with no representation at all.
 Imagine that?

 Making sure the attorney representing you is one of the most difficult parts of your life.
 So you must assure the attorney is sufficiently qualified.